DariusBowser/spaceman--game/README.md

 ### Future Enhancements
 Spaecman will appear to be floating in space when lives run out.
-Sound effects on click and win/lose
+ Sound effects on click and win/lose.
-Add moving background
+ Add moving background.
  # Link: https://dariusbowser.github.io/spaceman--game/